thayton/thayton.github.io/_drafts/eygbl.md

     return data['Result']
 ```

-We have everything we need at this point jobs from the site, feed the HTML into BeautifulSoup and
+We have everything we need at this point to complete our `scrape()` method:
-extract the jobs information:

 ```python
 def scrape(self):